gcapes/git-course-mace/_episodes/09-remote.md

 ```
 {: .output}

 Cloning creates an exact copy of the repository.
-By deafult it creates
+By default it creates
 a directory with the same name as the name of the repository.

 Now, if we change into *conversions* we can see that we have our repository,